TheMilkies/Cate/readme.md

 </p>

 ## Introduction
 Cate is a simple and fast build system for C/C++, its syntax is much simpler than the other build systems.
-While Cate is slower than Make, it's is much easier to set up and create projects and libraries with.
+While Cate is slower than Make, it's much easier to set up and create projects and libraries with.

 **Cate does not have a Windows release as of yet because of our laziness**